sudhacheran/desl_simulation_tool/README.md

 Poly dispersity index (PDI)                      : 1.6

 **Visualization:**
-The script also generates and displays a grid image of the MWL and DESL molecular structures.
+The script also generates and displays a grid image of the MWL and DESL fragments molecular structures.
-Contributing

 ![1735865819136](image/README/1735865819136.png)

 <hr/>
 Feel free to fork this repository, submit issues, or send pull requests to improve the simulation and the overall functionality of the script.

-License